-So you have a 1920s event to dress up for and you don’t know what to wear?
-Here are 7 men’s 1920s costumes you can make from clothing you may already have or can attain from a thrift store, new clothing store or online retailer.
-How “easy” it will be depends on what you can find and how much you want to spend.
-Unfortunately there is not a single store that carries these looks as complete outfits, although Paul Fredrick comes close.
-We collected these costumes over a few years of looking so don’t be dismayed if you can’t find the “perfect” look the first time out.
+So, you have a prohibition era 1920s event to dress up for and you don’t know what to wear?
+Here are 10+ men’s 1920s costumes and outfits you can make from clothing you may already have or can attain from a thrift store, new clothing store, or online retailer.
+How “easy” it is will depend on what you can find and how much you want to spend.
+Accuracy will also cost more than using current trendy fashions.

-For easy 1920s women’s costumes look here.
+For easy 1920s women’s costumes, look here.

 1920s Working Class Men’s Costume

-The shirt can be white or a striped colored dress shirt with or without a collar.
-Any dress shirt you already have will work fine.
-Roll up the sleeves for that working class touch.
-A collarless or mandarin collar shirt will make you look like you couldn’t afford a detachable white collar and is also very period appropriate.
-If you want to wear a necktie go ahead.
-Working class ties were thin strips of fabric or hand knit ties.
-Both are popular styles right now so they will be easy to shop for.
+The shirt can be solid blue, grey, white or a striped, colored dress shirt with or without a collar.
+Any dress shirt you already have will work fine or a two pocket flannel shirt.
+Roll up the sleeves for that working-class touch.
+A collarless or mandarin collar shirt will make you look like you couldn’t afford a detachable white collar and is also very period-appropriate.
+A Henley white shirt peaking out from under your overskirt will look like vintage undershirts.
+Shop shirts.

 1920s Business Class Men’s Costume